grafana/metrictank/docs/installation.md

 ## Configuration

-See the [example config file](https://github.com/raintank/metrictank/blob/master/metrictank-sample.ini) which guides you through the various options
+See the [example config file](https://github.com/raintank/metrictank/blob/master/metrictank-sample.ini) which guides you through the various options.

 You may need to adjust the `statsd-addr` based on where you decided to run that service.